Laila Greer has already said yes to her boyfriends proposal when he told her he was a prince …

 • See Possible Triggers for Abuse and OTT sad parts.

 This whole series revolves around the genre Men You Hate to Love.
-At the beginning of each and every one of these novels these “heroes” are the antithesis to heroic.
-To be blunt they are assholes with a capital bastard.
+At the beginning of these novels, these “heroes” are the antithesis of the heroic.
+To be blunt, they are assholes with a capital bastard.

 But throughout each story, Anders contextualizes their behaviour.
-And, every time, these alpha-males come to realize how truly they messed up.
+And, every time, these alpha males realize how truly they messed up.
 So, the reader is rewarded with a big grovel!

-All three novels are emotional, and with each nasty comment, mean dig that these women get, I can’t help but think why they wouldn’t just give up on their men and leave.
-But the Unwanted series really emphasizes you can’t help who you love, and if you love someone, you’re willing to work through the bad parts.
+All three novels are emotional, and with each nasty comment and mean dig that these women get, I can’t help but think why they wouldn’t just give up on their men and leave.
+But the Unwanted series emphasizes that you can’t help who you love; if you love someone, you’re willing to work through the bad parts.

-Each of the novels is incredibly extremely turbulent, emotional and involves a lot of cursing at your book or screen and possibly even throwing said book … oops.
-But, once these men start to realize the error of their ways, a beautiful, angsty romance is built.
+Each of the novels is incredibly turbulent and emotional, and cursing at your book or screen and possibly even throwing said book … oops.
+But once these men start to realize the error of their ways, a beautiful, angsty romance is built.

-If you love angst-filled romances, that make you feel powerful emotions (both positive and negatives), the Unwanted series is for you.
+If you love angst-filled romances that elicit powerful emotions (both positive and negative), the Unwanted series is for you.

 The review of the series includes reviews on each of the following books (listed in order of release):